 A year later, as the youngest of her three kids started kindergarten, Atkinson prepared to move on from her direct sales business.
 In February 2020, she officially launched Nosh and Gather.
 Just as it began to gain momentum, COVID forced Atkinson to rethink her business model.
 Popup dinner parties would have to wait until gathering in person was possible.
 But her weekly home-cooked meal delivery was exactly what many families needed and the service took off.
 She also launched special event meal delivery with brunch for Mother’s Day and more—all of which sold out.

 As Nosh and Gather continued to grow, Atkinson became disenchanted with the big bank where she was doing her business banking.
 There was no human interaction.
 It felt cold and impersonal.
 She turned to other local business owners for recommendations.
-When BankCherokee was endorsed by a friend, she connected with Heidi Gesell, BankCherokee’s President and CEO via Zoom.
+When BankCherokee was endorsed by a friend, she connected with Heidi Gesell, BankCherokee’s Board Chair via Zoom.

 “What pushed me to BankCherokee is the fact that there are women in leadership positions there, which is rare,” Atkinson said.
 “But I was also searching for a bank that would value me and my small business.
 In talking with Heidi, I found exactly what I needed.”